Unfortunately, Sheila Walker is not alone. Consider these real cases:

 More than 60% of elementary and middle school teachers reported that eating disorders are a problem in their schools, according to a study by the National Association of Anorexia Nervosa and Associated Disorders.

 The vast majority of kids in this country don't have an eating disorder and will probably never develop one.
 But experts are concerned about the rise in nearly epidemic proportions of "disordered eating"—a pattern of dieting or calorie restriction that's unhealthy and a known trigger for eating disorders.
 Some troubling statistics from the National Eating Disorders Association:

 —42 percent of kids in first through third grades wish they were thinner

 —81 percent of 10 year olds are afraid of becoming fat

 —51 percent of 9- and 10-year-old girls say they feel better about themselves when they are on a diet

 Numbers like these are red flags for experts.
 And perhaps the most worrisome news is that it's not just overweight kids who are restricting calories.

-According to the Centers for Disease Control and Prevention, significant numbers of normal-weight and underweight kids are also dieting: 16% of girls ages 8 to 11, and 19% of girls ages 12 to 15.
+According to the Centers for Disease Control and Prevention, significant numbers of normal-weight and underweight kids are also dieting: 16 percent of girls ages 8 to 11, and 19 percent of girls ages 12 to 15.
 The numbers are slightly lower for boys, though these, too, are rising.